 Pender also took over from Tony Jackson on lead vocals, with drummer Chris Curtis providing harmonies.
 Although there was no main singer, and Jackson would perform this live, his role was diminishing.

-Sonny Bono would of course go on to form a duo with his wife Cher, and will return to this blog in due course.
-Nitzsche went on to become one of the best arrangers of the decade, working with Spector on Ike and Tina Turner’s River Deep, Mountain High before contributing some astonishing psychedelic strings to two of my favourite 60s songs, namely the Monkees’ Porpoise Song and Buffalo Springfield’s Expecting to Fly.
+Sonny Bono would of course go on to form a duo with his wife Cher, and will be back in this blog more prominently in due course.
+Nitzsche went on to become one of the best arrangers of the decade, working with Spector on Ike and Tina Turner’s River Deep, Mountain High before contributing some astonishing psychedelic strings to two of my favourite 60s songs, namely The Monkees’ Porpoise Song and Buffalo Springfield’s Expecting to Fly.
 He later wrote the unusual but memorable film score for One Flew Over the Cuckoo’s Nest, and co-wrote the Oscar-winning Up Where We Belong, performed by Joe Cocker and Jennifer Warnes for An Officer and a Gentleman in 1982.

 Written by: Jack Nitzsche & Sony Bono

 Producer: Tony Hatch

 Weeks at number 1: 3 (30 January-19 February)

 6 February: The British and French governments reached an agreement to construct a Channel Tunnel.
 It was predicted that the rail link would take five years to build, which was close, but it took a lot longer to begin than was originally expected.
 Due to many false starts and cancellations, building began in 1988, and the service began operation in 1994.

 19 February: Actor and comedian Peter Sellers married actress Britt Ekland.
 Sellers was also getting rave reviews for his role in Stanley Kubrick’s satirical film Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.